-Velaa Private Islandin the Maldives (above) is one of the most lavish destinations in the world – it’s truly breathtaking.
+One of the most lavish destinations in the world is Velaa Private Island.
+It’s in the Maldives (pictured above), and it's truly breathtaking.
 It was created by billionaire Jiri Smejc and his wife Radka to be the most exclusive and opulent place on earth, whilst also giving guests a Robinson Crusoe-esque feeling when they stay there.
 Naturally, it has a price tag to match.
 Some of the rooms are £20,000 a night.

 - Not your average cocktail bar: Avi Pool Bar at Velaa Private Island